By Shanon Roberts, on 11 August 2021

 Buyer personas are an essential tool in any inbound marketing strategy.
 They help you understand your ideal customer, what they’re looking for, and how you can best interact with them.

 In this article, we’re examining 3 different buyer persona examples (B2C, B2B, and Non-Profit) and reviewing how you can create your own buyer personas.
-Check out the video below for a quick tutorial, or keep reading.
+Check out the video below for a quick tutorial!

 How to Create a Buyer Persona

 There are three major steps to creating a buyer persona.
 Even though buyer personas are semi-fictitious representations of people, the data must always be based on real people and their experiences.
-The most important thing you have to do is gather information and properly organize it and assess it all.
+The most important thing you have to do is gather information, properly organize it, and assess it all.

 1. Conduct Interviews and Gain Understanding

-Use your database to find and conduct interviews that will give you a better understanding of your situation.
+Use your database to conduct interviews that will give you a better understanding of your customers.
 Ask your current customers, potential leads, and connections in your professional network for interviews.